Residential Solar Power in Orange County

 The Federal Tax Credit

 The Federal Tax Credit makes up a big portion of the offset for the residential solar panel cost, but unfortunately, it is scheduled to be reduced, making now the best time to invest in solar.
-Homeowners can expect to get around 26% back in 2020 for their solar investment, which will be reduced to 22% in 2021 and expire completely by 2022.
+Homeowners can expect to get around 26% back for their solar investment in 2022.

 The Solar Energy System Property Tax Exclusion